 Purchasing Additional Services:

-- Be sure to get your additional booth orders in by October 17, 2025.
+- Be sure to get your additional DLCC booth orders or Stetson service orders in by August 1st, 2026.
 Both DCCL and Stetson discounts expire.

 - When placing your order, if you are asked for a booth number, please use TBD or 000 until you have been assigned a booth number.